-TORONTO -- Canada's foreign minister says it's time for Beijing to "break the silence" on the Tiananmen Square massacre.
+TORONTO -- Canada's foreign minister said on the anniversary of the Tiananmen Square massacre that it's time for Beijing to "break the silence."

 Chrystia Freeland said in a statement Tuesday that China should openly account for the Chinese citizens who were killed, detained or went missing.